Grow Your Business

 Shopping at local small businesses is an excellent way to help your community thrive and invest directly in your local economy.
 In fact, $0.68 of every dollar spent at a small business stays within that community, according to a 2022 study.

-This year Small Business Saturday is Nov.
-25, and we invite you to participate by supporting small businesses where you live and work.
+I encourage you to participate in Small Business Saturday by supporting small businesses where you live and work.
 To help you get started, I’ve gathered valuable tips ways to support small businesses during the holiday season and throughout the year.

 Making Small Business Saturday Successful